ClusterlessHQ/clusterless/ROADMAP.md

 9. Parallelized workloads
    1. Workloads can be parallelized on source partitions
 10. Pluggable modules for providing third-party services
-11. Localstack support for faster testing AWS features
+11. Localstack support for faster testing AWS scenarios
 12. Alternate substrates/providers